Shardul Thakur: International career

-In January 2023, Thakur scored a total of 6 wickets in the ODI series vs NZ.
-Also he became Player of the match in the 3rd ODI by scoring 25 runs with bat and 3 wickets.
+In January 2023, Thakur took six wickets in the ODI series against New Zealand.
+Also he became player of the match in the third ODI by scoring 25 runs with bat and taking three wickets.

 IPL career

 Thakur was signed by Kings XI Punjab at the 2014 IPL player auction ahead of the 2015 season of Indian Premier League and made his debut against Delhi Daredevils, taking one wicket in his four overs.
 In March 2017, he was acquired by Rising Pune Supergiants for the tenth season of the IPL and in January 2018, was bought by Chennai Super Kings ahead of the next season.

 In 2019 Chennai reached the IPL final; Thakur took two wickets but was out off the final ball of the match with two runs required for victory.
 In 2021, he was the leading wicket-taker for Chennai with 21 wickets during the season.

 At the 2022 IPL auction, Thakur was signed for ₹10.75 crore (US$1.43 million).
 After playing in 14 matches during the 2022 season, in November 2022 he was traded to the Kolkata Knight Riders in exchange for Aman Khan.

-He went unclaimed in the 2025 IPL mega auction, and agreed to join English county side Essex for the 2025 County Championship.
+He went unclaimed in the 2025 IPL mega auction, and agreed to join Essex for the 2025 County Championship.
 However, on 23 March 2025, Thakur was announced as the replacement for the injured Mohsin Khan by the Lucknow Super Giants for IPL 2025.
 He signed a reserve contract of ₹2 crore.

 Thakur was traded from Lucknow to the Mumbai Indians ahead of the 2026 season.